resilmesh2/CASM/README.md

 docker compose up -d
 ```

-Then, build and start the ISIM application similarly and ensure the `external: true` is uncommented in the `casm_isim_test_network` network.
+Then, build and start the ISIM application similarly and ensure the `external: true` is uncommented in the `resilmesh_network` network.
 When everything is up and running, you can run the nmap demo by running:

 ```bash